 Beliefs on Doctrine

-[insert beliefs here]
+We profess Jesus as Messiah, the Son of God, and resurrected Lord of heaven and earth.

 [insert beliefs here]

 Additional Religious Beliefs

 Marriage and Sexuality

 We believe that the term “marriage” has only one legitimate meaning, and that is marriage sanctioned by God, which joins one man and one woman in a single, covenantal union as delineated by Scripture.
 Marriage ceremonies performed in any facility or space owned, leased, or rented by this church will be only those ceremonies sanctioned by God, joining one man with one woman as their genders were determined by anatomy at birth (and not subject to change).
 Whenever there is a conflict between the church’s position and any new legal standard for marriage, the church’s statement of faith, doctrines, and biblical positions will govern.
 (Gen. 2:24; Eph.
 5:22-23; Mark 10:6-9; I Cor.
 7:1-9)